Update: Alysson is now a licensed CPA in Florence, South Carolina, and owns her own CPA firm.

 Something had to give.
-For instance, I had a semi-decorated house at Christmas and at another time, I was 3 points shy of passing this exam.
-Being successful at it all is not realistic, but rejoice in the small triumphs.
+For instance, I had a semi-decorated house at Christmas, and at another time, I was 3 points shy of passing this exam.
+Being successful at it all is unrealistic, but rejoice in the small triumphs.
 Your children are absorbing your every reaction.

-Jeff's site has wonderful tips for studying the material but here are some things I've learned in the last 2 years to help along the way:
+Jeff's site has wonderful tips for studying the material, but here are some things I've learned in the last two years to help along the way:

 1. This exam is a temporary situation.

-It may be miserable now but suck it up, study, and get it done as quickly as possible.
+It may be miserable now, but suck it up, study, and finish it as quickly as possible.
 Prioritize studying.
-My house is not as spotless as I like, but it's livable.
+My house is not as spotless as I like, but livable.

 2. Make a study schedule and stick to it.

 Keep in mind you will need extra days for emergencies.
-If you think AUD will take you 5 weeks to prepare, schedule 6.
-When Junior gets head lice and can't go to school, you know YOU are the one who will stay home with him collecting those lice eggs and sterilizing the bed sheets.
+If you think AUD will take you five weeks to prepare, schedule 6.
+When Junior gets head lice and can't go to school, you know YOU are the one who will stay home with him, collecting those lice eggs and sterilizing the bedsheets.

-When you are asked to be the Cub Scout treasurer, or tutor some college kid in accounting, or your in-laws want to visit the weekend before your exam, say “No. I'd love to, but I have to study for a very important exam”.
+When you are asked to be the Cub Scout treasurer or tutor some college kid over accounting basics, or your in-laws want to visit the weekend before your exam, say, “No. I'd love to, but I have to study for a very important exam”.
 I'll miss the excuse when I'm done.
 Unfortunately, I've had to decline fun stuff too.
-Remember #1, this is not forever.
+Remember #1.
+This is not forever.

 4. Take full advantage of kid-free time.

 Study when they are at school or asleep.
 If someone offers to keep your kids, let them.
 Make deals.
-For example, offer up an agreement to take your sister's kids to the zoo after your exam if she'll take yours right now.
+For example, agree to take your sister's kids to the zoo after your exam if she takes yours right now.

 5. Flashcards or portable notes are a must.

-Those unexpected times when you are stuck at the pediatrician's office, car line or some lame birthday party.
-For BEC and AUD, I had cheat sheets that I made copies of and left in the car, my purse, and on the mantle so I could always look at the topics that were pure memorization.
-Just looking at it a few minutes a day helps.
+Those unexpected times when you are stuck at the pediatrician's office, car line, or at some lame birthday party.
+For BEC and AUD, I had cheat sheets that I made copies of and left in the car, my purse, and on the mantle, so I could always look at the pure memorization topics.
+Just looking at it for a few minutes a day helps.

 6. If you love to shop like me, use the Internet.